Camps and Retreats

 In Year 2 students participate in a single night camp at Narnu Farm.
 This camp compliments their History unit of investigation, “Farming Technologies”.
 Students enjoy a range of activities including horse riding, butter making, blacksmith and traditional ploughing demonstrations, animal feeding and much, much more!
 This camp is usually undertaken in Term 3.

-In Year 3 students participate in a three day, two night camp at Mylor.
+In Year 3 students participate in a two day, one night camp at Aldinga Caravan Park.
 This camp introduces students to the more active and adventurous element of the outdoor education program and includes activities such as swimming, team building and community building.
 This camp is usually undertaken in Term 3.

 Year 4 – El Shaddai Camp, Wellington